-The term Tier 1 (Tier One) in the United States military is often referred to as the Special Mission Unit or Special Missions Unit (SMU).
-It is particularly used to describe some military Special Operations Forces.
+Tier 1 (Tier One) in the United States military is often referred to as the Special Mission Unit or Special Missions Unit (SMU).
+It is mainly used to describe some military Special Operations Forces.
 Special mission units have been involved in high-profile military operations such as Operation Neptune Spear (the killing of Osama Bin Laden).

 There are only four acknowledged Tier 1 special mission units in the United States military:

-- DEVGRU (Naval Special Warfare Development Group, Seal Team 6) – U.S. Navy
+- SEAL Team 6 (Naval Special Warfare Development Group, DEVGRU) – US Navy

 - Intelligence Support Activity (ISA) – CIA